1. FinTech as a Financial Liberator (with Greg Buchak and Shang-Jin Wei) R&R at the Review of Financial Studies

 Presentation: China Banking and Corporate Finance Conference (CBCF 2023), CCER Summer Institute 2024, NCER-CCER Conference on Chinese Economy, Peking University, Tongji University

-4. CEO Turnover, Sequential Disclosure and Stock Returns (with Laura Xiaolei Liu, Chloe Yue Liu, Hao Qu, and Yinggunag Zhang) Conditionally accepted at Review of Finance
+4. CEO Turnover, Sequential Disclosure and Stock Returns (with Laura Xiaolei Liu, Chloe Yue Liu, Hao Qu, and Yinggunag Zhang) Published at the Review of Finance

 5. Local Political Turnover and Economic Policy Transmission (with Yinggunag Conson Zhang)